xahmol/vdcmodemania-oscar64/README.md

 # vdcmodemania-oscar64
-Remake with Oscar64 of VDC Mode Mania
+Experiments with VDC in Oscar64 based on VDC Mode Mania by Tokra.